achristen/Meteobike/readme.md

 ![IMG_hdmi](IMG_hdmi.jpg)

 Next, connect the USB ports.
 Your Raspberry Pi Zero W hast two mini-USB ports, one (left) is for the USB devices (mouse, keyboard), one (right) is actually only for supplying power.
 First connect to the USB devices (left).
-Because there is only one true USB port, but you need to connect two devices, you must also add initially a USB HUB.
+Because there is only one true USB port, but you need to connect two devices, you must also add initially a USB hub.
 Here is the set-up:

 ![IMG_usbhub](IMG_usbhub.jpg)